 Other duties vary depending on the specifics of the clinical sociology position.
 For example, a clinical sociologist working as a mitigator might prepare and present the life history of a client as testimony in order to provide the jury with any relevant life details.
 Teachers or trainers might present information to given groups of people to facilitate change.
 For example, they may teach cultural competency to a social services organization or lead workshops about death and bereavement for those who work in terminal care.

-Jobs as a clinical sociologists requires a master's degree or Ph.D. in sociology.
+Jobs as a clinical sociologist require a master's degree or Ph.D. in sociology.
 Licensure is not necessarily required, but a clinical sociologist with an advanced degree can become professionally endorsed as a Certified Sociological Practitioner (C.S.P.) from the Association for Applied and Clinical Sociology (AACP).

 Outlook and Salary

-The U.S. Bureau of Labor Statistics reported that employment of all sociologists was expected to grow faster than average, at 15% from 2012-2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that employment of all sociologists was expected to decline by 1% from 2014-2024 (www.bls.gov).
 Individuals with a Ph.D. will have the best opportunities for employment.
 Sociologists possess a broad skill-base that can be used in a variety of industries, including consulting, advertising and the federal government.
-In May 2013, the BLS reported the median wage for sociologists as $72,430.
+In May 2015, the BLS reported the median wage for sociologists as $73,760.